thorsten-weber/pomodoro-timer/README.md

 ddev launch
 ```
 The command chain above will
-* start the ddev environmnet (and in the very first run setup the environment for the project)
+* start the ddev environment (and in the very first run set up the environment for the project)
-* install the needed libs and dependecies for the php parts of the app
+* install the needed libs and dependencies for the php parts of the app
 * install the node_modules for the app
-* Setup the database tables as needed by symfony entities
+* Set up the database tables as needed by symfony entities
-* build the assets for frondend rendering (css, js etc.), by ommiting the `dev` flag/ argument, production ready assets will be build
+* build the assets for frontend rendering (css, js etc.), by omitting the `dev` flag/ argument, production ready assets will be build
 * launch the app into your browser

 ### Initial Configuration

 Projects initial configuration
 env-variables
 : You will need to create a local `.env` file named `.env.local`.
-This is mandatory to get the db connection set up correctly and to make sure you are able to call the sound via the freesound API.
+This is mandatory to get the db connection set up correctly and to make sure you are able to call the sound via the 'Freesound-API'.

 ```dotenv
 # Override database